hitoshi-watase/sercrod/docs/reference/directives/prevent.md

 #### Notes

 - `*prevent` and `*prevent-default` share a single implementation branch and support the same modes.
-- The attribute value is a plain mode string, not a Nablla expression; unsupported mode strings result in no special behavior.
+- The attribute value is a plain mode string, not a Sercrod expression; unsupported mode strings result in no special behavior.
 - `*prevent` only covers Enter keydown and form submit:

   - It does not automatically block other keys or mouse events.
   - For more complex behaviors, combine `*prevent` with explicit `@event` handlers and custom logic.

-- There are no Nablla-level restrictions on combining `*prevent` with other directives on the same element, but:
+- There are no Sercrod-level restrictions on combining `*prevent` with other directives on the same element, but:

   - It only affects Enter and `submit`.
   - It does not alter the semantics of other structural or data-binding directives.